Do NOT follow this link or you will be blocked from the site!

 What we love about DIY With Help:

-• It’s affordable for the clients, because RLD’s overhead is low; we don’t upcharge for labor or materials.
-We also pass those savings on to the helpers, who get paid a living wage of $25/hr
+• It’s also a good deal for the helpers, who get paid a living wage of $25/hr

 • RLD can refer helpers to clients for the kinds of work that we don’t do, like weeding.
 This helps independent gardeners/handymen/arborists/etc get new clients, and helps our clients find quality affordable help.